xtellurian/aad-pods/README.md

 We need to tell the cluster about the Id we created, so it can bind it to the pod, which happens in the next step.
 To do that, we will deploy the spec found in `/deploy/aadpodidentity.yaml`.
 You need to set the following values in that file:

- -metadata->name: A unique name we will use in the next step to reference this Id.
+- metadata->name: A unique name we will use in the next step to reference this Id.
- -type: 0=Azure Identity; 1=Service Principal.
+- type: 0=Azure Identity; 1=Service Principal.
 You should set it to 0.
- -ResourceID: subscriptionId, resource group, and id name.
+- ResourceID: subscriptionId, resource group, and id name.
 You can find this full string by running `az identity list` and looking at the `id` field.
- -ClientID: Client Id of the Azure ID.
+- ClientID: Client Id of the Azure ID.
 You can find this full string by running `az identity list` and looking at the `clientId` field.

 Once those values are set, you can deploy the identity with the following